bpmn-io/draggle/README.md

 #### `drake.destroy()`

-Removes all drag and drop events used by `dragula` to manage drag and drop between the `containers`.
+Removes all drag and drop events used by `draggle` to manage drag and drop between the `containers`.
 If `.destroy` is called while an element is being dragged, the drag will be effectively cancelled.

 ### CSS

-Dragula uses only four CSS classes.
-Their purpose is quickly explained below, but you can check `dist/dragula.css` to see the corresponding CSS rules.
+Draggle uses only four CSS classes.
+Their purpose is quickly explained below, but you can check `dist/draggle.css` to see the corresponding CSS rules.

 - `gu-unselectable` is added to the `mirrorContainer` element when dragging.
 You can use it to style the `mirrorContainer` while something is being dragged.
 - `gu-transit` is added to the source element when its mirror image is dragged.
 It just adds opacity to it.